 Batman v.
 Superman: Dawn of Justice

-A new, less bulky and realistic version of the Batmobile will appear in this crossover film.
+A new, less bulky and realistic version of the Batmobile appears in the 2016 DCEU film.
+It also returns in a scene of Suicide Squad (also 2016).

 Batman: Arkham Asylum